-A: The best way to get a roommate, you know, is to email us requests after the online registration.
+A: The best way to request a roommate is to email us after online registration.
 We will be happy to put the two of you in a room together.
 To make that happen, we must have parent requests from both campers.

 Q: I don’t have anyone in mind that I want to room with.
 What happens to me?

 A: We will match you up with a roommate.
 We’ll try to get someone in the same grade as you.
 We will do our best to find a roommate who is close to you in age, but there are no guarantees.